PipedreamHQ/pipedream/docs/docs/components/api/README.md

 **Example**

-Following is an example action that demonstrates how to accept an HTTP Request configuration as input and execute the request when the component is run:
+Following is an example action that demonstrates how to accept an HTTP request configuration as input and execute the request when the component is run:

 ```javascript
 export default {